Skip to main content

 vi /etc/netplan/50-cloud-init.yaml

-3. Add IP addresses to the network interfaces connected to the SAN switch and write routes to gain access to iSCSI targets:
+3. Add IP addresses to the network interfaces connected to the SAN switch, set the MTU size, and prescribe routes to access iSCSI targets:

 <eth_name_1>: